11 June, 2019

 Another advantage is that your models can be tailored exactly to your needs.
 If you have a few users’ lists, with different range of the display fields and different range of filters, you can use separate models to all the lists.
 Of course, you should stay reasonable and remember not to create too many classes, because it would mean way more code to maintain.
 Everything should be matched to the project’s requirements.

 You probably noticed that thanks to the Broadway library, you don’t have to write too much code when implementing the Read Model.
 You also have two different methods of storing this data (ElasticSearch and MongoDB).
 Thanks to that, you can easily add new models and views and the small amount of code helps with its maintenance.

 That’s all about the implementation of the Read Model.
-In the next (and at the same time – the last) part of the article, I’ll focus on the most common issues connected to CQRS and Event Sourcing.
+In the next (and at the same time – the last) part of the article, I’ll focus on the most common issues connected to CQRS and Event Sourcing in PHP.
 I’ll also present some ideas on how to deal with them.